-a) Time gap - We can't ask the apostle Paul or Peter.

-b) Geographical gap - We don't live in the Middle East (A Bible atlas and encyclopedia are helpful for this).

-c) Cultural gap - Different customs (ex.
-The expression "gird up your loins")

-d) Language gap - The Bible was written in Hebrew and Greek.
+- a) Time gap We can't ask the apostle Paul or Peter. - b) Geographical gap We don't live in the Middle East (A Bible atlas and encyclopedia are helpful for this). - c) Cultural gap Different customs (ex.
+The expression "gird up your loins") - d) Language gap The Bible was written in Hebrew and Greek.
 Every language has expressions and words that are difficult to translate.
-Also, the capital and lower case letters, doesn't contain chapter, paragraph and verse divisions and doesn't use any punctuation like periods and commas.
+Also, the Greek text of the N.T., for example, does not differentiate between capital and lower case letters, doesn't contain chapter, paragraph and verse divisions and doesn't use any punctuation like periods and commas.